nashville-software-school/server-side-python-curriculum/book-4-bangazon/chapters/TESTING.md

         expected = GameSerializer(new_game)

         # Now we can test that the expected ouput matches what was actually returned
+        # The _expected_ output should come first when using an assertion with 2 arguments
+        # The _actual_ output will be the second argument
         self.assertEqual(expected.data, response.data)
 ```